rustadot/recurrency/designdocs/graph_sdk.md

 ![Entities](https://user-images.githubusercontent.com/9152501/222261121-185d4d9d-1ecb-4ffa-8fe0-8612e58d7b27.png)

-* **Tracker**: This is used only to allow generating optimized pages for Frequency.
+* **Tracker**: This is used only to allow generating optimized pages for Recurrency.

 ## Memory model and usage
 It is recommended to batch the graph changes for DSNP users as much as possible and initialize the library with all the keys and page blobs related to desired users.
-Apply all changes to in-memory graph and calculate and apply all page updates to Frequency chain.
+Apply all changes to in-memory graph and calculate and apply all page updates to Recurrency chain.

 To ensure local graph state is in sync with the chain graph state, it is recommended to only initialize and use the library in case there are any changes to the graph, instead of having a